Practical and scalable simulations of non-Markovian stochastic processes and temporal networks with individual node properties: Materials and Methods

-\paragraph{Parameter optimization.}
+Upon completing a simulation, the network interactions were aggregated by summing the interaction durations for each pair of agents.
+The resulting values were log-transformed, normalized by their maximum value, and defined as an \textit{interaction score}.
+A graph was then constructed by creating edges between pairs of individuals with an interaction score exceeding 0.4.
+To identify groups within the network, the Louvain community detection algorithm~\cite{blondel2008fast} was applied with a resolution parameter of 1.
+Key network metrics were computed using the \texttt{networkx} library as follows: the clustering coefficient: \texttt{nx.average\_clustering(G)}, modularity: \texttt{nx.algorithms.community.quality.modularity(G, communities)}, transitivity: \texttt{nx.transitivity(G)}, network density: \texttt{nx.density(G)}, degree assortativity: \texttt{nx.degree\_pearson\_correlation\_coefficient(G)}.

+\subsection{Parameter optimization}
-For each REGIR simulation, we quantify its \textit{accuracy} by comparing the simulated population dynamics to the experimentally measured populations.
-We define the \textit{score} of the model as the root mean square deviations (RMSD) between the measured and simulated population averaged over all timepoints and reactants.
-In the case of the stem cell differentiation, the populations describe proportions bounded between 0 and 1.
-This may bias the the optimization towards ignoring variations close to very low ($\sim 0$) and very high ($\sim 1$) values, as a proportion of \SI{98}{\%} will be considered closer to \SI{99}{\%} than \SI{50}{\%} is to \SI{52}{\%}.
-To correct for this bias, we transform both simulated and measured populations with an inverse sigmoid function.
-For experimental reasons, proportions lower than $1\%$ or higher than $99\%$ are considered not reliable enough, so we only apply the transformation within that range:

-Then, the score function is minimized with the \texttt{maxLIPO} algorithm~\cite{davis2017optimization}, which is both parameter free and provably better than a random search.
+For each set of parameters used to run a REGIR simulation, we quantify its \textit{accuracy} by comparing the simulated to the experimentally measured metrics of interest.
+These metrics can be RNA and protein populations, the dominance scores of B-cells, or some properties of the temporal networks in the context of face-to-face interactions.
+We define the \textit{score} of the model as the root mean square deviations (RMSD) between the measured and simulated metrics averaged over all timepoints and reactants.
+All metrics are normalized by their maximum in order to assign the same weight to each metric.
+Then, we minimize this score function with the \texttt{maxLIPO} algorithm~\cite{davis2017optimization}, which is both parameter-free and provably better than a random search.
 It is a good alternative to Bayesian optimization methods~\cite{snoek2012practical}, that typically require the definition of prior assumptions about the function being optimized and thus require domain knowledge.

-\paragraph{Density estimation of mRNA distribution.} Generally, considering a kernel density estimator for a random variable $Y=g(X)$ denoted $f_{Y}(y)$, one can retrieve the density function of $X$, denoted $f_{X}(x)$, with the relation (up to a scaling factor)~\cite{wand1991transformations}

-Since in our problem, the mRNA density count is bounded between $[0,+\infty]$, we cannot estimate the density directly with a gaussian kernel as it may infer non zero density for negative mRNA counts.
-Thus, we first transform mRNA counts with the function $y = g(x) = \log (x)$ so that the transformed data is unbounded ($[-\infty,+\infty]$).
-Then, we retrieve the density of the mRNA counts with

-\paragraph{Variance-based sensitivity analysis.} A variance-based sensitivity analysis decomposes the variance of the output of the model $\operatorname{Var}(Y)$ into fractions which can be attributed to inputs $\{S_i\}$, where a first order sensitivity index is defined as